-Show love to local and homegrown businesses this holiday with ideas from Torontonians in the know.
+Show love to local and homegrown businesses this holiday season with ideas from Torontonians in the know.

 We asked them to share their top picks this holiday from their favourite small businesses to made-in-Canada gift ideas.
 Here are their Toronto holiday essentials.